Child custody lawyers are available to assist parents in custody cases over a child or children.

-However, if the two people are not a couple, or if the relationship breaks up and the couple separate or get divorced, they will have to decide where the child or children will live and who will take on which parental responsibilities.
+However, if the two people are not a couple.
+Or if the relationship breaks up and the couple separate.
+They will have to decide where the child or children will live and who will take on which parental responsibilities.

-When this sort of thing happens, it usually means that the negotiations will be taken to court.
+When this sort of thing happens, it usually means that the negotiations will go to court.
 It is always a good idea, if you are battling something like this, to get a good child custody lawyer to represent you.

 This will definitely help to put your mind at ease in this tumultuous time.